-- A withdrawal during the first class day receives a 100 percent adjustment minus an administration fee of \$100. - Beginning the second class day through the first 10 percent of the 15-week period, a withdrawal receives a 90 percent adjustment minus an administration fee of \$100. - A withdrawal following the first 10 percent period of enrollment through the first 25 percent of the period receives an adjustment of 50 percent. - A withdrawal following the first 25 percent of the period of enrollment through the first 50 percent of the period receives an adjustment of 25 percent. - A withdrawal following the first 50 percent of the period will receive no adjustment unless required by federal regulations. - For a recipient of Title IV Federal aid, see Federal Refund Policy.
+- A withdrawal during the first class day receives a 100% adjustment. - Beginning the second class day through the first 10% of the 15-week period, a withdrawal receives a 90% adjustment minus an administration fee of \$100. - A withdrawal following the first 10% period of enrollment through the first 25% of the period receives an adjustment of 50%. - A withdrawal following the first 25% of the period of enrollment through the first 50% of the period receives an adjustment of 25%. - A withdrawal following the first 50% of the period will receive no adjustment unless required by federal regulations. - Board and board tax are adjusted on an as used basis for the number of days the student is present out of the entire term.